surister/queryzen/DEVELOP.md

 To run the tests of queryzen-client, you need a working backend, some tests are unit, most are integration.

+We depend on two tools to develop and test:

+* [docker](https://docs.docker.com/engine/install/) and docker compose to run tests and develop locally.
-We use [uv](https://github.com/astral-sh/uv), but other tools like pipx/pip could be used.
+* [uv](https://github.com/astral-sh/uv), but other tools like pipx/pip could be used.

-Follow the instructions in order to finally be able to run a full test suite, which is also the correct environment to develop new features.
+Follow the instructions to run the full test suite, which proves you have set up a correct environment to develop new features.

 Clone the project:
 ```shell